Rhode to Regenerative

 • Speakers: Marc Parlange (URI), Mary Parlange (URI), Cortlandt Meyerson (Why Regenerative)

-• Speakers: Rachel Sayet (Umass Boston)
+• Speakers: Rachel Sayet (Mohegan Tribe / Umass Boston)

 • Speaker: Sara Wuerstle (Ocean Hour Farm)